mongoosejs/mquery/README.md

 # mquery

 `mquery` is a fluent mongodb query builder designed to run in multiple environments.
-As of v0.1, `mquery` runs on `Node.js` only with support for the MongoDB shell and browser environments planned for upcoming releases.

 ## Features